kanghj/DICE/README.md

 This accompanies the paper, Adversarial Specification Mining.

+## Introduction
-The objective of this work is to __better mine automata models of APIs__.
+Objective: __better mine automata specifications/models of APIs__.
+From an initial set of execution traces, we try to fill in the gaps in the diversity of the traces.
 This is done through **search-based test generation guided to produce execution traces during testing that will falsify LTL properties** that was thought to hold of the API.
-In this work, we focus on LTL properties over 2 events, using property templates introduced in prior studies [4,5,6].
+We focus on LTL properties involving 2 events.
+We use property templates from prior studies [4,5,6].
-Through this effort to look for new traces that contradict properties previously thought to hold, we can improve the model as the specification inference process benefits from the diverse traces.
+By finding new traces that are counterexamples to these properties, we can improve the model as the specification inference process benefits from the diverse traces.

 Afterwards, we show that this process is also useful for fuzzing of protocols.
 By **learning automata models of a protocol's client, this allows us to explore deeper states** in a server of the protocol.

-We also propose **a new specification mining algorithm** that can leverage the diverse traces produced from the above process.
-More is described in the paper, but mainly, we use the insights developed by prior studies.
+To mine specifications, we use the insights from prior studies.

 Our specification inference approach can be viewed as an approach that is enhanced by and builds on the following studes:
 1. The k-tails algorithm [1]